Updated on • 9 Oct 2024

 The vertical field is narrower in this scan mode, but the accuracy is higher.
 This mode is recommended for high-accuracy surveying and mapping.

 The L1 is an accessible plug-and-play LiDAR solution, designed to streamline data collection.
 For more information, speak to one of our in-house GIS specialists.
-Contact us by or .
+Contact us by phone or email.

 written by